jfree/jfreechart/README.md

 Building JFreeChart
 -------------------
-You can build JFreeChart using either Ant or Maven.
+You can build JFreeChart using Maven.
 The build requires JDK 1.6.0 or later.

-#### Ant
-Using Ant you can build JFreeChart using the following command (issued from the root directory of the project):

-    ant -f ant/build.xml

-The Ant build script will perform all build and packaging tasks.

 #### Maven
 Using Maven you can build JFreeChart using the following command (issued from the root directory of the project):